MarwanNaciri/Optimization_of_litter_size_polar_bears/README.md

 # Optimization_of_litter_size_in_polar_bears
-Data and code for the manuscript on the optimization of litter size in polar bears
+Marwan Naciri, Jon Aars, Magnus Andersen, Marie-Anne Blanchet, Andrew E. Derocher, Marlène Gamelon, Øystein Wiig, and Sarah Cubaynes.
+2025.
+Data and code for "Offspring number, size, and survival: state-dependent optimization of litter size in a long-lived capital breeder".

-The Rmardown file PA_CR.Rmd contains the full workflow of the analysis starting from the (cleaned) capture data, and ending with the figures presented in the main text.
+The Rmardown file PA_CR.Rmd contains the full workflow of the analysis presented in Naciri et al. (2025).
 Specifically, the workflow involves:
 - building the model in a Bayesian framework
 - generating the input data and initial values for the model
 - fitting the model with MCMC using nimble